wmbusmeters/wmbusmeters/README.md

 # wmbusmeters
 The program receives and decodes C1 telegrams
 (using the wireless mbus protocol) to acquire utility meter readings.
-No configuration file exists, you change main.cc, recompile and run to output the values you are interested in, typically to log and be processed by another tool.
+You configure multiple meters for reading by supplying triplets on the command line.

+wmbusmeters [usbdevice] [meter_name] [meter_id] [meter_ke]

+If you want to listen to more than one meter, simply add more triples.

 Builds and runs on GNU/Linux:

 make

-./build/wmbusmeters
+./build/wmbusmeters /dev/ttyUSB0 MyTapWater 12345678 00112233445566778899AABBCCDDEEFF

-./build/wmbusmeters --verbose
+./build/wmbusmeters --verbose /dev/ttyUSB0 MyTapWater 12345678 00112233445566778899AABBCCDDEEFF

 make HOST=arm

-./build_arm/wmbusmeters
+./build_arm/wmbusmeters /dev/ttyUSB0 MyTapWater 12345678 00112233445566778899AABBCCDDEEFF

 make DEBUG=true

-./build_debug/wmbusmeters
+./build_debug/wmbusmeters /dev/ttyUSB0 MyTapWater 12345678 00112233445566778899AABBCCDDEEFF

 make DEBUG=true HOST=arm

-./build_arm_debug/wmbusmeters
+./build_arm_debug/wmbusmeters /dev/ttyUSB0 MyTapWater 12345678 00112233445566778899AABBCCDDEEFF

 (After you insert the im871A USB stick, do: